foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/lab10.rst

 The lab is based on the |embarc| package and on the supports of the popular WIFI module, ESP8266.
 During the lab, you will first use the AT command to set the ESP8266 to the server mode.
-Then you can use your labtop or mobile phone to access ESP8266 by IP address.
+Then you can use your laptop or mobile phone to access ESP8266 by IP address.
 You will get a static webpage transmitted via TCP protocol.